 Common Risk Factors for Strep Throat

-Another important fact you should know about strep throat is the risk factors involved.
+Other important facts you should know about strep throat are the risk factors involved.
 There are two known risk factors that affect your chances of being diagnosed with strep throat: your age and the time of the year.

 Strep throat mainly affects school-aged children and teenagers between 5 to 15 years old.
 It's reported that an estimated 15 to 40 percent of sore throat cases among this age group is caused by the streptococcus bacteria.
 But remember that even adults can be diagnosed with strep throat, although the incidence is lower (at 5 to 10 percent sore throat cases) compared to children.